ralouta/ArcGIS_Code_Repo/src/scripts/GeoAi/DeepLearningwithinAOI/README.md

 During the workflow, several intermediate outputs are generated:
 - **Tessellation Grid:** The grid that divides the AOI into smaller extents.
-- **Spatially Joined Grid:** The tessellation grid after being spatially joined with the AOI.
+- **Clipped Grid:** The tessellation grid after being clipped with the AOI.
 - **Classified Raster Datasets:** The individual raster datasets with classified pixels for each extent.

 ### Code Snippet